 How Concrete Breaks

 Concrete is strong, but it’s also brittle.
 You can hammer all day at the center of a slab—where the concrete is evenly supported—with no appreciable effect.
 But if you hammer at the edge of the slab, where the ground underneath can shift or be displaced a little, the concrete will break.
-This is because you’re essentially bending the concrete, which is it’s main weakness.
+This is because you’re essentially bending the concrete, which is its main weakness.
 If you want to break up a large piece of concrete for removal, pry up one end and set it down on some rubble or a scrap of timber, then strike the piece in the center.

 Options for Removing Concrete

-The following are the three main methods for homeowners, from easiest to hardest.
+Here are the three main methods for homeowners, from easiest to hardest.
 Talk to your trash removal company and local dumps to learn about options for getting rid of the concrete rubble and gravel subbase.